easegress-io/easegress/doc/cookbook/faas.md

 ### Scenario 1: Run a FaaS function beside Easegress

-* After implementing your business logic
+* After implementing your business logic and having Knative installed to your Kubernetes cluster.
+You can refer to [FaaSController](../reference/faascontroller.md) for more info

 1. Create a FaaSController[2]